-On this basis, ECHA has not modified the deadline.
+On this basis, ECHA has granted the request and extended the deadline to 30 months.

 ECHA notified the draft decision to the competent authorities of the Member States for proposals for amendment.

 As no amendments were proposed, ECHA adopted the decision under Article 51(3) of REACH.